Leo Gregory

-Acting career
+Career

 In 1996, Gregory starred in the television miniseries Samson and Delilah (1996) in a cast which included Elizabeth Hurley, Michael Gambon, Dennis Hopper, and Diana Rigg.

 In 2000, he appeared on stage in the play Drag On, at the Royal Court theatre.
 He played lead role in the Dominic Savage directed television film When I Was 12, which had its big screen premiere at the 2001 Edinburgh Film Festival, and went on to win BAFTA Award for Best Single Drama at the 2002 British Academy Television Awards.

 In 2002, Gregory played Sam, a lead character in the BBC British young offenders television film Out of Control, alongside Tazmin Outhwaite.
 The film was the first BBC One drama to win the Michael Powell Award for Best British Feature Film at the Edinburgh International Film Festival.
 In 2003, he starred in the movie Octane, with Jonathan Rhys Myers and Madeleine Stowe.